Daniel-Abrecht/ml666/docs/semantics.md

 * For `plain_string` and `multiline_comment`: If the first character is a newline, remove it.
 If the last line only contains `SP` " " characters, and is precided but not followed by a newline, remove that line, including the preceding newline.
-The string / comment delimiters  `` / /**/ / //  should not be included in returned token content.
+The string / comment delimiters  `` / /**/ / //  should not be included in the returned token content.
 * For `hex_string` and `base64_string`: The parser should decode the content as hex or base64 correspondingly, and return the result as a token.
   The `base64_string` may also contain base64url encoded content, the decoding has to be relaxed to that end.
 Spaces can be anywhere and do not affect the en/decoding.
-Note that the ABNF syntax does not permit incomplete base64url or hex strings.
+Note that the ML666 syntax does not permit incomplete base64url or hex strings.

 A tokenizer or parser may or may not choose to emit comments.
 It is also up to the implementation, if different adjacent strings where allowed are